galvestontx/malicious_prosecution/README.md

 > The official website further states “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 [Official Webpage](https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office)

-We now have individuals running the state who are convinced themselves it is alright to interfere in the private affairs of a family, by framing one party with a crime in order to strip the person of any right and enforce an illegal eviction.
-Im certain these people will be punished according to their involvement, there is no escape, nor will any immunity be granted.
-Such justice is not possible in Texas court's...made clear by this case.
-It is time people come to peace with this fact...you/we are now required to protect ourselves from the government pretending to represent us.
-The sooner you accept this fact, the faster we can get past this dark chapter in our history.

-Note: the false testimony of named persons in the above [document](https://drive.google.com/file/d/1e-7dWshR_VGjhiRWMwYHnGV6fxh7-knF/view?usp=drivesdk) is of little concern (as it is expected), my primary concern is the government response.

 ---
 ***Upcoming Schedule***